 A person is not disabled by their body and its perceived limitations, but by society’s attitude and limiting set of norms.
-By removing societal and environmental barriers, people with disability can be independent, equal and live with greater control over their own lives.
+By removing societal and environmental barriers, people with disability can be independent, equal, and live with greater control over their own lives.

-What is person-centered practice?
+What is person-centred practice?

-Person-centered practice in the workplace
+Person-centred practice in the workplace